tomsWebConsulting/twcsl/Block/Calendar/Calendar Block All Day Time Hide/README.md

       * Page Specific

-        * Use this option if you want to have this effect on only one page.
+        * Use this option if you want to have this effect on only one Page.

         * Add the following code to Page Settings > Advanced > Page Header Code Injection for the page.